soggybag/ios-ui-design/00-uiview/README.md

     - Frame defines a view's size and position in it's super view.
     - Bounds defines a view's internal dimensions.
     - Frame and bounds are related changing one changes the other.
-- Add one view as a child of another with view.addSubView(_:).
+- A view can be added as a child of another with view.addSubView(_:).
 - When drawing occurs the system asks the view to draw it's contents by calling draw(_:).
     - Your implementation is responsible for drawing the view's contents into the current graphics context.
 - When the content of a view changes it is your responsibility to call setNeedsDisplay().
+This triggers the draw(_:) the next time the system updates the screen.
 - Without custom code a view draws a rectangle filled with it's background color into it's rectangle.

 Pay close attention to the **Methods to Override** section.
 These methods provides hooks where you